GoogleCloudPlatform/datashare-toolkit/client/README.md

 # Overview

 This documentation provides the details for the BQDS Multicast Client (BMC).
-BMC provides data producers the ability to subscribe to a multicast broadcast group and publish those messages (unicast) to a specific GCP PubSub Topic.
+The BMC service enables data providers (or data procuders) the abilitiy to subscribe to a multicast broadcast group and publish those messages (unicast) onto a Google Cloud Platform (GCP) Pub/Sub Topic securely.
+GCP Pub/Sub is a fully-managed real-time messaging service that allows you to send and receive messages between independent applications.
+The GCP IAM security controls enable data producers the ability to authorize specific consumers of the multicast Pub/Sub topic subscriptions.

-_Note_ Going the opposite direction (PubSub -> multicast group) is currently out of scope.
+_Note_ Translating Pub/Sub messages to multicast is currently out of scope.

 ## Architecture